cdaters/es7-theme-reminisce/README.md

 - **PlayStation:** This controller uses symbols (△, ○, ✖, □) instead of lettered buttons.

 Regardless of the chosen controller type, EmulationStation generally maps buttons using a North, South, East, and West directional layout.
 This setting ensures that Reminisce properly reflects your controller’s layout and displays the correct contextual help imagery for navigating both Reminisce and EmulationStation.

-### Primary / Secondary button graphic:

-Retrofix uses a custom help system (english at v2 launch) that allows you to set the theme to the specific buttons you set when you configured your controller.
-That way, the button graphics in Retrofix match your configuation (either A, B, X or Y).

 ### Main Menu / System views video delay:
 If you've scraped for game videos, Reminisce, after a short delay will display these as backgrounds across the system and gamelist views.
 With this setting, you can determine if and when they display.